microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/tenantadmin-sharepoint.md

 ---
 title: "sharepoint resource type"
-description: "Represents a container for administrative resources to manage tenant-level settings for SharePoint and OneDrive."
+description: "Represents a container for administrative resources to manage tenant-level settings for SharePoint and OneDrive for Business."
 author: "liamfernandez"
 ms.localizationpriority: medium
 ms.prod: "files"